 7. A new record for the most expensive work of art in the world

 On Wednesday 15 May 2019, Jeff Koons’ Rabbit sculpture was sold at auction for $91 million; a record for a living artist.
 The auction was organised by Christie’s in New York.
-In 2013, the artist and businessman set the record for a sale by a living artist with his Balloon Dog (Orange), at $58.4 million.
+In 2013, the artist and businessman set the record for a sale by a living artist with Balloon Dog (Orange), at $58.4 million.
 However, last November he was dethroned by David Hockney’s painting Pool with Two Figures ($90.3 million).
-The plastic artist eventually recovered his title thanks to the sale of Rabbit for precisely $91,075,000, making this work the most expensive in the world.
+The plastic artist eventually recovered his title with the sale of Rabbit for precisely $91,075,000, making this work the most expensive in the world.
 This continued to fuel debates surrounding this controversial artist in the art market in 2019.

 8. The Louvre celebrates Leonardo da Vinci